hmunjuluri05/rag-ingestion-api/docs/DESIGN.md

     API-->>Client: {task_id, status, chunks}

-    Note over BlobStorage: Documents stored permanently<br/>for archival and reprocessing Note over MongoDB: Chunks stored with metadata<br/>for fast RAG retrieval
+    Note over BlobStorage: Documents stored permanently<br/>for archival and reprocessing Note over MongoDB: Chunks, embeddings, and vector indexes<br/>stored for fast RAG retrieval
 ```

-End-to-end flow of a document ingestion request showing interactions between client, FastAPI, unified Celery worker, cloud storage (Blob/GCS), MongoDB, and Redis.
-Demonstrates metadata validation, job creation, file upload, atomic processing (extract → chunk → store in single task), status updates, and optional webhook callbacks.
+End-to-end flow of a document ingestion request showing interactions between client, FastAPI, unified Celery worker, cloud storage (Blob/GCS), MongoDB (vector database), and Redis.
+Demonstrates metadata validation, job creation, file upload, **fully asynchronous processing** (extract → chunk → embed → index), status updates, and optional webhook callbacks.

 **Note:**
+- **API Returns Immediately**: The API only validates metadata, uploads document to Object Storage, queues the task, and returns 202.
+No processing happens in the API layer.
 - **Metadata Validation**: The API validates `config.embedding.metadata` against the schema defined at the Knowledge Set level **before** uploading the file or dispatching the task.
-If validation fails, the request is rejected with a 400 error.
+If validation fails, the request is rejected with a 400 or 422 error.
-- **Atomic Processing**: The worker performs extraction (with automatic cleaning by Unstructured library) and chunking as a single atomic operation, ensuring either the entire job succeeds or fails together.
+- **Single Task, Complete Pipeline**: One Celery task handles the complete pipeline:
+  1. Extract and chunk document
+  2. Store chunks to MongoDB
+  3. Run embedding code (inside worker pod) to generate and store embeddings to MongoDB
+  4. Run indexing code (inside worker pod) to create vector indexes in MongoDB
+  5. Mark job as completed
+- **Code Inside Workers**: All embedding and indexing code runs inside Celery worker pods in Kubernetes (no external services)
+- **MongoDB as Vector DB**: MongoDB serves as both document store and vector database

 ---